-Impact on student learning Use of CLDT by students outside of the classroom will have significant impact on their retention of the knowledge gained in the classroom.
-The Interactive Karnaugh Map Evaluator tool [] was introduced to students at Norfolk State University (NSU) in the Fall semester of 2004 and an initial survey of 13 students showed that 93% of the students agreed that the tool re-affirmed the knowledge they gained in the classroom, 77% liked the fact that the tool was online and available to them whenever they needed it, and 85 % stated that they would like to see similar tools to aid them in their learning process for their other classes.
+IMPACT ON STUDENT LEARNING Use of CLDT by students outside of the classroom will have significant impact on their retention of the knowledge gained in the classroom.
+The Interactive Karnaugh Map Evaluator tool [15] was introduced to students at Norfolk State University (NSU) in the Fall semester of 2004 and an initial survey of 13 students showed that 93% of the students agreed that the tool re-affirmed the knowledge they gained in the classroom, 77% liked the fact that the tool was online and available to them whenever they needed it, and 85 % stated that they would like to see similar tools to aid them in their learning process for their other classes.
 Some comments from this survey had noted the need for a tool to help students practice other aspects of combinational design as well as sequential design.
-A detailed assessment of CLDT will be performed over the Fall 2006 and Spring 2007 semesters across two campuses in order to determine the full impact of the tool on knowledge retention.
-Future Directions A future direction for this work is to develop the Sequential Logic Design Tool (SLDT).
+A detailed assessment of CLDT will be performed over the Spring 2008 semester across two campuses in order to determine the full impact of the tool on knowledge retention.
+FUTURE DIRECTIONS A future direction for this work is to develop the Sequential Logic Design Tool (SLDT).
 Once completed, Digital Logic Design Tool (DLDT) will be a tool that houses both combinational and sequential design practice tools.
 SLDT is a tool that will aid undergraduate students in Electrical, Electronics, and Computer Engineering and Technology as well as Computer Science majors in the development and enhancement of their skills in Sequential Logic Design.
 Figure 6 shows the general SLDT sub-tool structure.
-It will mimic the current CLDT structure by having three independent yet dependent sub-tools: State Diagram generator tool, State table tool, circuit design tool (to feature the design using both combinational and sequential elements, namely D flip flops).
+It mimics the current CLDT structure by having three independent yet sequential sub-tools: State Diagram Generator Tool, State Table Tool, Circuit Design Tool (to feature the design using both combinational and sequential elements, namely D flip flops).